Unclaimed: Are are working at Bluehost ?

 The key metrics here are twofold:

-BlueHost boasts an impressive 99.99% uptime.
-In theory, this means your website should only experience (roughly) less than an hour (52.56 minutes) of downtime per year, which is a pretty good standard.
+BlueHost boasts an impressive 99.99% uptime guarantee.
+In theory, this means your website should only experience minimal downtime per year, which is a competitive standard in the hosting industry.

 We’re living in an age where digital fraud is rife, and, as such, secure web hosting is essential.
 With that in mind, let’s see what Bluehost offers: